 How to scale with AI (Use the cloud, duh)

-AI don’t become intelligent without education, and for that you need heaps and heaps of data and a lot of computing power.
+AI doesn’t become intelligent without education, and for that, you need heaps and heaps of data and a lot of computing power.
 Just ask our CTO, Janus Matthesen.
-“When we train our AI models, we need to train on millions of images—a quite time consuming process,” says Janus.
+“When we train our AI models, we need to train on millions of images—a quite time-consuming process,” says Janus.
 “To find the optimal configuration, we also need to tweak weights and hyperparameters to find the right combination.
 We have moved this work to the cloud, and we have been able to scale it and test multiple configurations at the same time.”

 “We used to use local servers with many GPUs, but now that Amazon has released the P2 and P3 EC2 instances, we have moved this work to the cloud,” says Janus.
-Update 2021: we now have extended our infrastructure to Microsoft Azure in addition to AWS and recently acquired a new on-premises GPU server with 8 very powerful Nvidia RTX 3090.
+Update 2025: we now have extended our infrastructure to Microsoft Azure in addition to AWS and recently acquired a new on-premises GPU server with 8 very powerful Nvidia RTX 3090.
 “Bringing down the time we use to find the right configurations and scaling our AI model training is a competitive advantage for us.
-We recently joined Nvidia's Inception program for AI startups, where we became aware of the Nvidia GPU Cloud which runs well on top of P3 instances.”

 We could easily get there just by applying our existing AI approach to additional areas (more specific retouching jobs like the mole removal example, or auto-cropping, or selecting primary images for marketplaces, etc.), but in truth we’re anticipating more revolutionary advancements.